Senate 399

 [By Request of the Executive]

-A BILL to amend the Code of West Virginia, 1931, as amended, by adding a new article, designated §49-13-101, §49-13-102, §49-13-103, and §49-13-104, relating to the creation of the Bring Them Home Fund; guidelines to disburse moneys from the fund for the purpose of renovating existing state properties to facilitate the expansion of West Virginia’s child welfare provider network; and authority to promulgate legislative rules.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding a new article, designated §49-13-101, §49-13-102, §49-13-103, and §49-13-104, relating to creating the Bring Them Home Fund; providing legislative findings and purpose; establishing criteria for receipt and disbursement of moneys; requiring certain coordination and cooperation among state agencies; authorizing certain agreements to fulfill the purpose of the fund; and granting authority to promulgate legislative, procedural, and emergency rules.

 Be it enacted by the Legislature of West Virginia: